-It's great to see that they've added coverage for Ireland, Israel and Jamaica.
-Israel and Ireland are two countries in particular that we've found that are often excluded from many credit card policies, so the value here is significant.
-The other thing that's worth mentioning about these two countries is that they are the ones where you routinely get the hard sell at the rental counter when it comes to insurance.
-Even if your credit card covers you for damage to the vehicle (and now your Amex card does!), they will often refuse to waive the insurance requirement unless you can provide written proof that your card does, in fact, cover you when renting in that country.
-This is where a printout of American Express' policy documents are very helpful.
+Ireland, Israel and Jamaica are three countries often excluded from many credit card policies, so the value here is significant.
+These are countries where you routinely get the hard sell at the rental counter when it comes to insurance, even if your credit card covers you for damage to the vehicle.
+Sometimes rental car agents will still refuse to waive the insurance requirement unless you can provide written proof that your card does, in fact, cover you when renting in that country.

-Keep in mind that these changes don't go into effect until September 1, 2017, so if you're renting this summer in Ireland, Israel or Jamaica, then you'll need to use an alternate card that covers you in one of these locations, or pony up for the insurance provided by the car rental company (which can sometimes be more than the base rental cost itself).
+If you're renting a car in Australia or New Zealand, you'll need to use a premium card that covers you or pony up for the insurance provided by the car rental company, which can sometimes be more than the base rental cost itself.

 How Different American Express Cards Compare for Travel Benefits

 Not all Amex cards are created equal.
 To know what travel benefits your card includes, check out its policy:

 - American Express All Other Travel Cards: Click on your card and then the "travel" tab.

 What Else to Know About American Express Rental Car Insurance

 Deciding which category of car to rent?
 Amex now covers all vehicles up to a maximum limit of $50,000 with the exception of vans more than 8 passengers.

 But be careful.
 Amex cardholders are still not covered for a long list of vehicles, including expensive cars costing $50,000 or more, exotic cars regardless of value, trucks, pickups, cargo vans, full-sized vans, and full-sized SUVs like the Chevy Tahoe, Ford Expedition and GMC Suburban.